ConquerorsOfMystery/seabass/README.md

 7. Make an SDK.
 A complete toolchain you can download.
 For Linux, it's pretty easy, but for Windows it's not easy.

+# Do you believe Coder's Basilisk has more potential for revolutionizing the industry than AI?

+Both yes and no. The primary gain of Coder's Basilisk is the ability to more efficiently utilize an intelligent mind to generate code.
+Whether that intelligent mind is an AI or a human is not particularly important.

+Existing programming languages leverage the human mind extremely poorly and expressing your programming ideas to the computer is often awkward.

+You can talk to online chatbots and ask them to write code for you, and I am impressed with what they have done, but it's not a replacement for real programming.

+If AI were to become "advanced enough" I believe it could internally develop something like CBAS in order to write code.
+As it stands, it's fucking bad at it.

+I used to believe neural network based AIs were never going to get anywhere, but GPT-4o and Claude 3.5 have made me reneg on that- I am skeptical (I was rather unimpressed with ChatGPT).

+So I'll be conservative and say "maybe yes".